NucleusEngineering/serverless/.journey/01-build.neos.md

 Now, hit 'Create Trigger' and create a new trigger.
 In the wizard, specify that the trigger should read configuration from the provided './cloudbuild.yaml' and **add all the substitutions** you used previously to trigger your build.

+**Note:** When using the "Autodetect" configuration option, there is no possibility to add substituiton variables through the UI.
+So make sure to specify the "Cloud Build configuration file (yaml or json)" option explicitly, and then continue to fill in the substition variables.

 ### Pushing some changes

 We should now have everything in place to automatically trigger a new build whenever changes are pushed to `main` on the remote repository fork.